PiCoPress/Sprexor/README.md

 ## How to use
-It is two ways how to use Sprexor.
+There are two ways how to use Sprexor.

 ```java
 import sprex.*;